All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 A native network allows you to communicate between different ROS environments as described in the following scenarios:

 Native networks eliminate the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn’t involve a cloud bridge for individual ROS environments for communication.

 In case of native network, multiple ROS environments (all ros nodes sharing the same ROS_MASTER_URI are considered a single ROS environment) can discover each other (these could be filtered based on the list of topics/services provided) and the communication happens in a peer-to-peer manner.
-Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on FKIE multimaster to achieve it.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on the open-source FKIE multimaster to achieve it.